-A common best practice is to use CALCULATETABLE instead of FILTER for performance reason.
-This article explore the reasons of that and explain when FILTER might be better than CALCULATETABLE.
+A common best practice is to use CALCULATETABLE instead of FILTER for performance reasons.
+This article explores the reasons why and explains when FILTER might be better than CALCULATETABLE.

-Please note that in this article CALCULATE is used instead of CALCULATETABLE, but the difference is the same (CALCULATETABLE returns a table, whereas CALCULATE returns a scalar value).
-I will extend the article for a deeper discussion – by now, consider this article as a discussion about the relative importance of removing explicit FILTER from the arguments of CALCULATE/CALCULATETABLE, because an implicit FILTER is always rewritten in case a logical condition is used in one of those arguments.
+Please note that in this article CALCULATE is used instead of CALCULATETABLE, because they are equivalent (CALCULATETABLE returns a table, whereas CALCULATE returns a scalar value).
+I will extend the article for a deeper discussion.
+For now, consider this article a discussion about the relative importance of removing explicit FILTER from the arguments of CALCULATE/CALCULATETABLE, because an implicit FILTER is always rewritten in case a logical condition is used in one of those arguments.

 How FILTER Works

 The FILTER function is an iterator.
 For example, consider the following expression:

 CALCULATE ( SUM ( Movements[Quantity] ), FILTER ( ALL ( 'Date'[Date] ), 'Date'[Date] <= MAX( 'Date'[Date] ) ) )